jhunschejones/ruby-scripts/kanji_list/README.md

 ## In Use
 Right now the script is simply run with `ruby kanji_list.rb`.
 To add new kanji, modify the arrays in the script for the new vocabulary words or for existing kanji as cards are created.

+* To add a kanji, run `ruby ./script/add_kanji.rb 形` with the new character to add at the end.
+This will add the kanji to the database with a status of `card_created`.
+* To skip a kanji, run `ruby ./script/add_kanji.rb 形` with the new character to skip at the end.
+This will add the kanji to the database with a status of `skipped`.